riannevg/arminas-travel/_hotelposts/nomade.md

 &nbsp;

 ### Restaurants
-Nomade Tulum’s culinary offerings are as eclectic as its atmosphere.
+Nomade Temple Tulum’s culinary offerings are as eclectic as its atmosphere.
 At Macondo, enjoy a plant-based menu inspired by global flavors, served in a beautifully designed space.
 La Popular, the hotel’s beachside restaurant, focuses on fresh seafood and traditional Mexican dishes, perfect for a laid-back meal with your toes in the sand.
 Each dining experience is thoughtfully curated to complement the hotel’s ethos of mindful living.
 &nbsp;

 <div class='map-container center'>